Ruben10-R/pro-league/README.md

 ## **5\.
 Shared Package for Common Code**

-To maintain consistency and avoid code duplication between the frontend and backend services, the project will include a dedicated shared package: @chrono-tracker/shared.
+To maintain consistency and avoid code duplication between the frontend and backend services, the project will include a dedicated shared package: @pro-league/shared.
 This package will be housed in a separate directory at the root of the monorepo.

 The primary purpose of this package is to centralize **TypeScript interfaces, types, and enums** that are used by both the frontend and the backend.
-This includes data models for projects, time entries, and users.
+This includes data models for tournaments, matches, players, teams, and users.
 The package will be structured with dedicated subdirectories for clarity, such as /src/interfaces and /src/enums.

 The folder structure will look like this:

 /shared
 ├── src
 │   ├── interfaces
+│   │   ├── ITournament.ts
+│   │   ├── IMatch.ts
-│   │   ├── IProject.ts
+│   │   ├── IPlayer.ts
-│   │   └── ITimeEntry.ts
+│   │   └── ITeam.ts
 │   └── enums
-│       ├── StateType.ts
+│       ├── TournamentStatus.ts
-│       └── SendStateType.ts
+│       └── TournamentFormat.ts
 ├── package.json
 └── tsconfig.json

 A key part of this strategy is the use of a "barrel" index.ts file within the shared package.
-This file will export all necessary components, allowing for clean and simple imports from other services in the monorepo, such as import { IProject } from '@chrono-tracker/shared';.
+This file will export all necessary components, allowing for clean and simple imports from other services in the monorepo, such as import { ITournament } from '@pro-league/shared';.
 This approach ensures that any change to a data model is reflected in both the frontend and backend, reducing the risk of bugs and making the development process more efficient.